vichargrave/espcap/README.md

    If you are using Elasticsearch 6.x, run `packet_template-6.x.sh` instead.

 5. Set the `tshark_path` variable in the `config/espcap.yml` file.
 You can locate `espcap.yml` in one of 3 places:
-   - Use the file directly from `config|`
+   - Use the file directly from the *config* directory.
-   - Copy it to the same directory as `espcap.py` and its related files
+   - Copy it to the same directory where `espcap.py` and its related Python files reside.
-   - Create the `/etc/espcap` directory and copy it there
+   - Create the `/etc/espcap` directory and copy it there.
+   - Any other directory you want.
+However, if you don't use one of the previous options, you'll need to add the directory path to the list of config directories contained in the `tshark.py` file.

 6. cd into the `src` directory.
 7. Run `espcap.py` to index some packet data in Elasticsearch: